Short URL for this page:

 An Introduction to Militant Abolitionism

 Lee returned home from the court-martial in New York and put all his energy behind the autumn work at Arlington in the belief that he could soon complete the last of the necessary repairs and rejoin his regiment.
-He was busy at this on the morning on October 17, 1859, when Lieutenant Indicates a West Point graduate and gives his Class."Jeb" Stuart arrived with a sealed note from Colonel Drinkard, chief clerk of the War Department.
+He was busy at this on the morning on October 17, 1859, when Lieutenant Indicates a West Point graduate, Class of 1854: a link to his biographical entry in Cullum's Register."Jeb" Stuart arrived with a sealed note from Colonel Drinkard, chief clerk of the War Department.
 The message was a brief order for Lee to report to the Secretary of War immediately.1

 Setting out at once, in civilian clothes, Lee soon learned that the government had received from John W. Garrett, president of the Baltimore and Ohio Railroad, news of a mysterious insurrection at Harpers Ferry, Va.
 Trains had been stopped; firing had been heard; rumor had it that strangers had entered the town in large numbers and were inciting the slaves to a rising.
 What that might imply, nobody had to tell Lee, for he had been at Fort Monroe when the Nat Turner insurrection had occurred, that bloody massacre which the South for almost twenty years had been fearing the Negroes would repeat.
 The place of the insurrection seemed chosen with a design that made it potentially the more serious, for in Harpers Ferry, at the junction of the Shenandoah and the Potomac Rivers, the United States maintained an armory and arsenal, where rifles were made and stored.2